HilalKocak/Django-Bootstrap-Project-1/README.md

-# This project is web application with Django
+# This project is corporate website with Django

+## Static Corporate Website Project with FAKE_DB
+ - The goal of the project is to develop a Django project with more than one module (App).
+ - Understanding Django Template Language(DTL)
+ - Working with static files
+ - Using the feature with DTL extends
+ - Creating modular HTML structure with DTL include
+ - Creating Our Own Context Processor and Sending Data to Project
+ - Understanding URL structure
+ - Working with SLUG
+ - Creating multiple detail pages and product pages with Fake Data without using DB infrastructure

-Project Structure
+### Project Structure
 ```
 .
 ├── README.md